 Ensure Adequate Nutrient Intake:

 - Several vitamins and minerals are essential for glycolytic enzyme function.
-For example, B vitamins, magnesium, and zinc play crucial roles in the various steps of glycolysis.
+Take this: B vitamins, magnesium, and zinc play crucial roles in the various steps of glycolysis.

 - Consume a balanced diet that includes a variety of nutrient-rich foods to support optimal enzyme activity and efficient ATP production.